Actindo-AG/Documentation/Tasks/Operation/02_ManageTasks.md

 # Manage the tasks

-A task is an activity that needs to be completed by a responsible person.
-Tasks can be defined in the *Process Orchestration* module.
+A task is an activity that needs to be completed by a responsible user.
+Tasks are defined and configured in the *Process Orchestration* (*Workflows*) module.

-[comment]: <> (Link to Workflows)
+[comment]: <> (Evtl.
+Link auf Workflows)

 The *Tasks* menu entry in the *Tasks* module displays all tasks created in your system.
-You can assign a task to a specific user, filter them by different criteria, mark as done or reopen a closed task.
+You can assign a task to a specific user, filter tasks by different criteria, mark a task as done, or reopen a closed task.

 ## Assign a task

-Every task is linked to an event.
-That means, that when an event occurs a task is created.
-For example, when a difference in stock occurs (event), the responsible person must check the inconsistencies manually and take a specified action.
+Every task is related to an event.
+This means that when an event occurs, a task is created.
+For example, when the event "Difference in stock" occurs, a task is automatically created for the responsible user to check the inconsistencies manually and, if necessary, take further action.

-You can define the person and/or group responsible for an event, and all tasks related to it, in the *Events* menu entry, see [Manage the events](./01_ManageEvents.md).
-However, you can assign one or more tasks to a specific user in the *Tasks* menu entry.
+You can define the user and/or user group who, by default, are responsible for an event, and all tasks related to it, in the *Events* menu entry, see [Manage the events](./01_ManageEvents.md).
+However, you can further assign an individual or several tasks to a specific user in the *Tasks* menu entry.

+You can assign assign to yourself or to other users registered in the current system instance.

 ### Assign a task to yourself

-You can assign a task to yourself provided you have the appropriate user rights in the current instance.
+You can assign one or several tasks at once to yourself.

 #### Prerequisites

-- A task has been created.
+A task has been created.
-- You have the appropriate user rights.

 #### Procedures